jsdelivrbot/berto.github.io/content/home.md

 title = "Home"
 +++

-That above is a zergling... but don't mind him, my blog and projects are far more interesting!
+I'm a developer, teacher, and learner.
+Here you will find a programming road map of my projects and blogs.
+Enjoy.